recover1988/recover1988/readme.md

 <table><tr><td valign="top" width="50%">

-- 🌱 I’m currently learning Next.JS.
+- 🌱 I’m currently learning more about Next.JS with Typescript.

 - ❓ Ask me about anything related to MERN stack and related technologies